 Grounded in the firm belief in the God-given dignity of every human person, the movement embraced nonviolence, voluntary poverty and the “Works of Mercy” as a way of life.
 Soon they were putting their beliefs into action – opening a “house of hospitality” where the homeless, the hungry, and the forsaken would always be welcome.

 The Gainesville Catholic Worker started in October 2000, when a group of us rented a small house in the Pleasant Street Neighborhood.
 We began serving breakfasts at area labor pools at the request of day laborers, preparing and serving a weekly meal for homeless people at the St. Francis House Homeless Shelter, and offering overnight hospitality to people who needed shelter.
-We bought our current house in July 2004, expanding our ministries and hosting an intentional, live-in community of students, formerly homeless men and women, and others, welcoming our first guest in September of that year.
+We bought our current house, the Green House, in July 2004, expanding our projects and hosting an intentional, live-in community of students, formerly homeless men and women, and others, welcoming our first guest in September of that year.

 We are inspired by the model of early Christian communities and by the witness of Dorothy Day, Peter Maurin and Catholic Worker communities throughout the U.S. We strive to live as an intentional, faith-based community committed to a life of prayer, scripture study and culture critique; to stand in solidarity with those who are impoverished; to live simply and engage in an alternative economy rooted in biblical principles; to resist the violence and injustice of our culture through public witness and protest; to offer space for alternative discipleship formation and deeper theological reflection.